alexhagiopol/alexhagiopol.github.io/_posts/2020-11-26-segmentation-for-holographic-images.md

 The invention enhances augmented reality applications such as using human avatars for communication or preservation purposes.
 This technology was used by Microsoft's [Mixed Reality Capture Studios](https://www.microsoft.com/en-us/mixed-reality/capture-studios).

-The following image shows the drastic improvement in human avatar quality achieved with the described approach:
+The following image shows the improvement in human avatar quality achieved with the described approach:

 ![fig6](/content/patent_fig_6.png)